Hlsorrells/weather-dashboard/README.md

 ### Building the Forecast

+The forecast utilized the OpenWeather API data from the 5-day/3-hour forecast call.
+I was able to filter the data down to a single hour for each day which could then be rendered to the weather tile HTML.
+Arranging the tiles horizontally was done using Bootstrap CSS framework.

 ## Screenshots of Application

 ![Day planner header image showing date format and styling](assets/Images/day-planner-header.PNG)*Day planner header image showing date format and styling*